 The Department will acknowledge receipt of an application that is timely, substantially complete, and contains the correct fee or retaliatory fee, if applicable.
 If the application is not complete, the Department will notify the Company or its representative as to why the application is not acceptable.
-The Company will have 45 calendar days to complete the application.
+The Company will have 45 calendar days to perfect the application.
 The application fee will not be returned.
-If the Company does not complete the application within 45 days, the application will be considered withdrawn.
+If the Company does not perfect the application within 45 days, it will be considered withdrawn.
 If the Company wishes to continue the licensing process, it must file a new application with a new filing fee.
-If the Company does not have the correct fee or retaliatory fee, it will have ten business days from the date of notification to provide the correct fee.
-If the correct fee is not paid within ten business days, the application will be considered withdrawn.
+If the Company does not have the correct fee or retaliatory fee, it will have 10 business days from the date of notification to provide the correct fee.
+If the correct fee is not paid within 10 business days, the application will be considered withdrawn.

 2. Final Review:

 The goal of the Department is to complete the review of the application within 90 days from the time that the application is deemed complete.
 This may not always be possible because of workflow and resources.
 The Company will be informed in writing of the approval of the application.
 If the application cannot be approved, the Company will be informed in writing why it cannot be approved.
 The Company will be given one opportunity to withdraw the application without prejudice.
 If the Company wishes the Department to continue consideration of its application, it must perfect the deficiencies within 45 days.
 If the Company fails to perfect the deficiencies within 45 days or withdraws its application and later wants the Department to reconsider its position, the Company must file a new application with a new application fee.